Two illegal immigrants raped an 11-year-old girl who is the younger sister of their friend, authorities said.

 Many MS-13 gang members have entered the country by crossing the southwest border illegally and being granted unaccompanied minor protections.
 Gang members also target other unaccompanied minors for recruitment, often in local schools.

-Montgomery County Executive Marc Elrich said in an executive order (pdf) in July that county agencies aren’t allowed to ask people about their immigration status or help Immigration and Customs Enforcement.
+Montgomery County Executive Marc Elrich said in an executive order (pdf) in July that county agencies are not allowed to ask people about their immigration status or, in some cases, help Immigration and Customs Enforcement (ICE).

 Despite the raft of sanctuary policies, officials have in the past insisted the county isn’t a sanctuary county.